Family Garden Trains,

 Although some magnificent railroads have been built using this approach, this article focuses on building a simple railroad that a couple people without any particular skills could have operational (though not cosmetically finished) in a weekend.
 The idea is to get you used to thinking in three dimensions and developing skills you will use later when you get around to building your empire.

-Update for 2018 - In the years since I wrote this article, I have developed another more extravagant way to build a low maintenance, raised right of way that should hopefully turn out even lower maintenance in the long run.
+Update for 2020 - In the years since I wrote this article, I have developed another more extravagant method for building a raised right of way that should hopefully turn out even lower maintenance in the long run.
 But even that method uses 2"x6" pressure treated roadbed similar to this method.
 And after fifteen years of weeding my old railroad (which was only partially raised), I'm more of a believer in using solid lumber roadbed than I've ever been.

 Whether you leave the roadbed raised above its surroundings or backfill up against it, this approach.